RHEcosystemAppEng/kong-discovery/validated-patterns/gateway/README.md

 oc wait --for=condition=ready pod -l app.kubernetes.io/component=app,app.kubernetes.io/instance=kong -n kong --timeout=180s
 ```

-You should see kong deployed in the control plane
+You should see kong deployed in the control plane, also the pod created from the `cert-secret` job
 ```bash
 oc get po -n kong
 ```